- You grow in your life by choosing goals and going after them.

 Obviously, he was refused.

 On paper, Dan was on limited duty, permanently disabled to the point he couldn’t perform regular duty, and scheduled to be medically discharged.

 But he wanted to do it.
-While his dad advised against it, he made a couple of phone calls and Dan was admitted back into the program.
+While his dad advised against it, he made a couple of phone calls, and Dan was admitted back into the program.

 Doing it a second time was easier because he knew what to expect.

 Halfway through, Dan was called into the office.
-His dad was back to prison, and the Feds were offering Dan to get him out if he gave them 33% of his and his brother’s trust fund.
+His dad was back in prison, and the Feds were offering Dan to get him out if he gave them 33% of his and his brother’s trust fund.

 Prior to Paul’s first stay in prison, the fund was worth $96 million.

 When Dan handed it off to the Feds, it was only worth $10 million.